vinaya-class/vinaya-class.github.io/src/19-women-2.md

 **Pd 2:** Letting a bhikkhunī standing where the bhikkhus are eating, as though giving instructions on which bhikkhu should receive what.

+_NOTE:_ A bhikkhu and a sīladhārā should not give personal gifts to one another, or use a messenger to send the gift, even if it is in exchange.
+The bhikkhu community as a whole may decide to offer items to a sīladhārā, or the sīladhārā community as a whole may decide to offer items to a bhikkhu.